TomoakiNagahara/op-skeleton-2024/README.md

  The first is "OP()" function.
  "OP()" makes it easy to access the same functionality in any namespaces.
+ For details, please refer to the following URL: develop:/reference/core/OP

  The second is "CI/CD".
  The onepiece-framework includes its own "CI/CD".